What is NU-METAL?

 4 – LIMP BIZKIT

 LIMP BIZKIT came together in 1994 in Jacksonville, Florida and quickly rose to fame with their breakthrough second album, 1999’s “Significant Other“, which featured smash singles like “Nookie” and “Break Stuff.”
-The band’s music combined elements of nu-metal with rap and showcased their ability to write catchy, energetic songs that resonated with a wide audience.
+The band’s music combined elements of metal with rap and showcased their ability to write catchy, energetic songs.

 LIMP BIZKIT‘s success continued to climb with their third album “Chocolate Starfish and the Hot Dog Flavored Water“, which arrived in 2000 and debuted at number one on the Billboard 200 chart.
 The LP featured the hit singles “Rollin‘” and “My Generation” which quickly became crowd anthems when fans would experience the group live.